misterorion/misterorion.com/content/posts/caddy-precompress.md

 ### Sample Caddyfile for a Gatsby Site

 In my case, Caddy runs as a docker container on Kubernetes behind a load balancer that handles TLS termination.
 Thus, I'm not using Caddy's automatic https feature.
-I also disable the admin endpoint since it's not needed.
+I also disable the admin endpoint since I don't need it.

 ```caddy
 # Caddyfile